errorcalc/FreeEsVclComponents/README.md

 # FreeEsVCLComponents
 **Version 1.0**

-Free components for delphi & C++Builder (VCL) Attribution-ShareAlike 3.0
+Free Open Source components for delphi & C++Builder (VCL)

+This library licensed at two license: GNU GPL v2 and Modified MIT License (MIT) You can chose one of two license.
+See "LICENSE.txt"

 **You can help, if you send me where you are using the component and attach a screenshot example of use**